Caesar Augustus Rodney: Attorney general

 On January 20, 1807, U.S. President Thomas Jefferson named Rodney his U.S. Attorney General.
 He served in that office for the remainder of Jefferson's term and for nearly three years in President James Madison's first term.
 As Attorney General, Rodney participated as a member of the prosecution during the second treason trial of former Vice President Aaron Burr.
+His father wrote him from the Mississippi Territory on August 24, 1807, "You are in the Cabinet at an Important Period.
+Proceed firmly and steadily.
+Let nothing hurry you into Irregularity, yet Remember that wisdom in great Affairs admits of no dilatory Pleas, she requires Decision."
 Rodney resigned December 5, 1811, unhappy about being passed over for a U.S. Supreme Court appointment.
 During the War of 1812, he was captain of a rifle corps which became the Delaware 1st Artillery.
 They served at Fort Union in Wilmington, on the Canadian frontier, and assisted in the defense of Baltimore in 1814.

 Later political activity

 Rodney returned to politics, serving in the Delaware State Senate for three sessions from 1815 through 1817.
 In 1820 he was again elected to the U.S. House, serving from March 4, 1821, until January 24, 1822, when he resigned upon being elected to the U.S. Senate.
 He served there only a year as well, resigning January 29, 1823, to accept a diplomatic appointment.
 During that brief year Rodney was Delaware's only Democratic-Republican U.S. Senator ever.

 Along with John Graham and Theodorick Bland, Rodney was selected by President James Monroe in 1817 for a special diplomatic mission to South America, the South American Commission of 1817–1818.
 Rodney was appointed to lead the commission to investigate whether the newly formed South American republics should be recognized.
 He strongly advocated such recognition and, with Graham, published his findings in 1819 as Reports on the Present State of the United Provinces of South America.
 This report is thought to have contributed much to the thinking behind the policy that eventually became expressed as the Monroe Doctrine.